khdegraaf/jepsen/postgres-rds/README.md

 application itself.

-If we push this to the highest possible throughput by dropping out all network slowness we will see best case resuolts.
+If we push this to the highest possible throughput by dropping out all network slowness we will see best case results.
 This is because our test database transaction consists of inserting a single integer rather than a more complex multi value read, modify and write transaction that might be more representative of an actual credit card charge in real life.
 We might see something like this